gt-etextiles-hacking/JacquardToolkit/README.md

 1. Add the 'Privacy - Camera Usage Description' to your Info.plist:
 ![Image of Privacy - Camera Usage Description](https://i.imgur.com/Ki84eK3.png)

-2. Enable your device's bluetooth capabilities and connect to your jacket by passing in your jacket's UUID:
+2. Enable your device's bluetooth capabilities and connect to your jacket with the QR code located on the right inside of your jacket:
 ```sh
 import UIKit
 import JacquardToolkit